 It's important to note that by law, children over the age of 14 must approve of any adoption.
 However, anyone in South Carolina, regardless of their marital status, can adopt a child.
 Even individuals who have been convicted of a felony may be allowed to adopt, though they must undergo a court review with a social worker.

 Before beginning the adoption process, it's important to determine if it's the right choice for your family.
-At Lauren Taylor Law, an adoption lawyer Near Me Conway, SC is available to assist you in exploring your options and selecting the type of adoption that best meets your needs when you're prepared to commit to growing your family through adoption.
+At Lauren Taylor Law, an adoption lawyer in Conway, SC is available to assist you in exploring your options and selecting the type of adoption that best meets your needs when you're prepared to commit to growing your family through adoption.

 There are several types of legal adoption methods to consider in South Carolina.
 The following list covers a few of the most commonly used options in The Palmetto State.
 Reading this info can help you and your family decide which course of action is best.
 Popular adoption choices in South Carolina include the following: